Customising Office 2010 before deployment

 In this section, I’ve outlined the key steps for creating a customisation file, but you can read about customising your Office 2010 deployment in more detail on TechNet.

-Create a new customisation file or open an existing file
+) and create a new file or open an existing file for modifying.

 Just as you would be prompted once Office 2010 is installed, you will need to choose the default file types.
 Most organisations will probably choose to stick with the Microsoft Open XML formats.
 Making a choice here will modify the user settings that you will see in a later step.